alexhanna/algo-identity/choose-your-own-administrative-violence-adventure/full.md

 <!-- \ref{page:p12} -->

 You stumble through the typical reasons you want to get on hormones.
-Dr. Pineal smiles and offers up with the typical process would be.
+Dr. Pineal smiles and navigates you through what the typical process would be.
 You try to follow but all you're thinking about is trying to answer the questions correctly.
 But she mostly doesn't ask any.
 She orders up several blood labs and tells you to go downstairs for them to do the blood draws.

 At the end of the appointment she says that you will have to come back for a second visit for her to prescribe anything for you.
 Your stomach sinks and blood rushes to your ears.
 Everything sounds a bit muffled.
 You shuffle back to the receptionist who, at the very least, allows you to schedule a much quicker follow-up appointment.